Pometry/Raphtory/docs/source/Analysis/queries.md

 This possibility is especially useful when you want to preprocess the graph before applying an already defined algorithm.
-For instance, you can filter a set of nodes that fulfill some condition.
+For instance, you can filter a set of nodes that fulfil some conditions.

 ## Looking at the output